 Special needs assistant

 Special needs EA, special needs teacher assistant, LSO in NSW, integration aide in Victoria.

 Works in an inclusive or mainstream class with one or more students with a disability, or in a special needs school.

 Works mainly with Indigenous students.
 Also known by various titles depending on jurisdiction e.g. Aboriginal and Islander Education Worker.

 Works in the home economics (kitchen) helping students and teachers with cooking lessons, stock-take etc.

-Given the diversity found in schools, classrooms, teachers, subjects and activities, a normal day for a teacher aide will vary from school to school.
-If you ask 2 teacher aides 'what do teacher aides do' you will probably get 2 very different answers.
-A typical day may look like the following:
+Given the diversity of activities that TAs support, a normal day for a teacher aide will vary from school to school.
+If you ask 2 teacher aides 'what do teacher aides do?' you will probably get 2 very different answers.
+A typical day might look like the following: